Table of Contents

 M. tuberculosis is exclusively transmitted among humans.
-Screening programs in the environment of infected people contain tuberculin tests and x-ray images of the lungs.
+Screening programs in areas with high risk for infection include tuberculin tests and X-ray images of the lungs.

-With an infection risk of under 0.1 % in Germany, the STIKO does not generally recommend the BCG (Bacille Calmette-Guérin) vaccination.
-This vaccination is exclusively indicated at people with very high exposition risk (e.g. employees in shelters for homeless people).
+In areas with low risk for infection, administration of the BCG (Bacille Calmette-Guérin) vaccination is not generally recommended.
+This vaccination is indicated for individuals at high risk of exposure (e.g., employees in shelters for homeless people).

 Chemoprophylaxis should be considered if…

-- … a newly occurred positive tuberculin reaction is present in risk patients.
+- A new occurrence of positive tuberculin reaction is present in a patient at risk for tuberculosis.
 Treatment is conducted with isoniazid for 9 months.
-In healthy people, it should initially be waited under x-ray monitoring.
+In healthy individuals, initial management consists of X-ray monitoring (‘watchful waiting’).

-- … children < 1 year are definitely exposed, monotherapy with isoniazid should be performed for 3 months.
+- A child younger than 1 year is definitely exposed; monotherapy with isoniazid should be administered for 3 months.

 The correct answers can be found below the references.

-1. A student in the elective period is in the emergency department of a hospital in a large city.
-During physical examination, the patient, who comes from Eastern Europe, coughs at the physician for several times.
-On the following day, the student learns that this patient is suspected to have tuberculosis.
+1. A medical student working in the emergency department of a large city hospital sees a patient from Eastern Europe.
+During the physical examination, the patient coughs several times.
+On the following day, the medical student learns that this patient is suspected to have tuberculosis.
 Which of the following statements is most likely true?

-- Incidence of multi-resistant tuberculosis bacteria in Eastern Europe is similar to the one in Germany.
+- Incidence of multidrug-resistant tuberculosis in Eastern Europe is similar to the incidence in the United States.

-- Microscopy of respiratory material stained according to Ziehl-Neelsen has the greatest diagnostic sensitivity of routine methods for detection of tuberculosis bacteria.
+- Microscopy of respiratory material stained according to the Ziehl-Neelsen technique has the greatest diagnostic sensitivity of routine methods for the detection of tuberculosis bacteria.

-- The student should immediately be treated with a fourfold combination of post-exposition prophylaxis.
+- The medical student should immediately be treated with a fourfold combination of post-exposure prophylaxis.

 2. Anti-tuberculosis drugs are administered in combination.
-Which is most likely true considering the stabilization phase?
+Which is the most likely regimen to be used during the stabilization phase?